cltk/cltk/docs/latin.rst

 .. code-block:: python

-   In [1]: from cltk.prosody.latin import MetricalValidator
+   In [1]: from cltk.prosody.latin import HexameterScanner

    In [2]: scanner = HexameterScanner()